Sahithya55/LAB/README.md

 #### This LAB is the backend interface for searching technologies or algorithms in python

 Contribution: Team contributed LAB work.
-Sahithya took on the Depth-First Search (DFS) and A* algorithms, while Lakshitha worked on the Breadth-First Search (BFS) and Uniform Cost Search (UCS) algorithms.
+Lakshitha Read input from text file and store it in different variables.
+Then she implemented BFS and UCS.
+Sahithya implemented DFS and A* and write Output file.

 Name: Sahithya Chittiprolu, CoyoteId: (008426399)
 Name: Lakshitha Lnu, CoyoteId: (008437670)